Reading stats

 and the TomeSyncPosition table provides current-progress percentages.

-The "where am I right now?" dashboard.
+The "where am I right now?" board.
 Designed to be glanceable.
+Like every section below, each chart here is a tile — what follows describes the default layout.

 Totals + streak